Owusu leads No. 7 Maryland past Nebraska 83-73

 UP NEXT

-Nebraska: Evened its record to 12-12 in likely its final game of the season, barring a postseason bid.
+Nebraska: Evened its record to 12-12 in perhaps its final game of the season, barring a postseason bid in WNIT.

 Maryland: Will face Northwestern-Michigan winner in Friday’s semifinals.